-- the City of Madison may be nominated.
-An individual or group may nominate a property for consideration. - (b) Public Hearing.
+- (b) Public Hearing.
 If a complete, accurate application is submitted to the Commission a public hearing shall be scheduled.
 Notice shall be given as a Class 1 Notice according to subsection (6) entitled "Public Hearing Notices under this Section."
 The Commission shall request comments, when relevant, from Department of Public Works, Parks Division, Fire and Police Departments, Health Division, Department of Planning and Community and Economic Development and Plan Commission.
 Each such department shall respond to the commission within thirty (30) days of notification with any comments on the proposed designation.
 In addition to the notified persons, the Commission may hear expert witnesses, and shall have the power to subpoena such witnesses and records as it deems necessary.
-The Commission may conduct an independent investigation into the proposed designation. - (c) Standards.
-The Commission may recommend designation as a landmark if it determines that the nominated area or structure: - Exemplifies or reflects the broad cultural, political, economic or social history of the nation, state or community; or - Is identified with historic personages or with important events in national, state or local history; or - Embodies the distinguishing characteristics of an architectural type specimen, inherently valuable for a study of a period, style, method of construction, or of indigenous materials or craftsmanship or - 4.
-Is representative of the notable work of a master builder, designer or architect whose individual genius influences his or her age.
+The Commission may conduct an independent investigation into the proposed designation. - Standards.
+The Commission may recommend designation as a landmark if it determines that the nominated area or structure: - Exemplifies or reflects the broad cultural, political, economic or social history of the nation, state or community; or - Is identified with historic personages or with important events in national, state or local history; or - Embodies the distinguishing characteristics of an architectural type specimen, inherently valuable for a study of a period, style, method of construction, or of indigenous materials or craftsmanship or - Is representative of the notable work of a master builder, designer or architect whose individual genius influences his or her age.

-(b)The Commission may adopt specific operating guidelines for landmark and landmark site designation providing such are in conformance with the provisions of this paragraph, or recommend the rescission of such designation.
+(b)The Commission may adopt specific operating guidelines for landmark and landmark site designation providing such are in conformance with the provisions of this paragraph. or recommend the rescission of such designation.